Camp sounds like a lot of play and fun but what specifically are the children doing in their group?

 In our Intermediate Program for children completing grades 3-5 the approach consists of reading to learn.
 It is student-centered learning with direction, scaffolding and guidance.
 Giving ownership feeds a love of learning and creates confidence and desire to learn more.

 Stories are approached from a writer’s point of view.
 Campers engage in stimulating group discussions and learn to appreciate different perspectives.

 This program is geared for middle-schoolers.
 It includes activities and challenges to develop leadership skills as well as school required or individual selected readings to develop deeper comprehension through enriching discussion.
 A community outreach project that paints words and design into an artistic piece that is donated to a children’s center is also included.
-(Minimum of 10 is needed for the class to run.)

 As with all our groups, there is a treasure trove of books specifically geared toward the summer theme.
 Books are chosen for their literary value and story line.
 Campers are free to take books home for the evening and usually want to.